 The good news is that you are pregnant!
 Since PCOS is one of the leading causes of female infertility, that is certainly something to celebrate.
-However, insulin resistance is a common side effect of PCOS so it makes sense that women with PCOS are more prone to developing gestational diabetes.
-A PCOS diagnosis (hopefully) already shifted the way you look at diet and exercise.
-If not, the read, Foods to Alleviate PCOS Symptoms, and talk to your doctor about a pregnancy diet that makes sense with your condition.
+However, insulin resistance is a common side effect of PCOS, so it makes sense that women with PCOS are more prone to developing gestational diabetes.
+A PCOS diagnosis (hopefully) has already shifted the way you look at diet and exercise.
+If not, read, Foods to Alleviate PCOS Symptoms and talk to your doctor about a pregnancy diet that makes sense with your condition.

 You’re considered pre-diabetic

-If you’re faithful about getting your annual physical, odds are you’re blood sugar has been tested, especially if you are overweight or obese.
-Sometimes, a doctor might inform you that you are “pre-diabetic,” which means your blood sugar levels are higher than normal and are heading into the type 2 diabetes range.
+If you’re faithful about getting your annual physical, odds are your blood sugar has been tested, especially if you are overweight or obese.
+Sometimes, a doctor might inform you that you are “pre-diabetic,” which means your blood sugar levels are higher than normal, heading into the type 2 diabetes range.

 If this has been the case for you in the past, you are at higher risk for gestational diabetes.
-Now is a good time to forgo processed carbohydrates and sweet treats, focusing on sugar-free substitutes instead.
-If your OB doesn’t know you have been diagnosed at pre-diabetic, please DO let her know ASAP because this is important information to have prior to your glucose screening test.
+Now is a good time to forgo processed carbohydrates and sweet treats, focusing on sugar-free substitutes.
+If your OB doesn’t know you have been diagnosed as pre-diabetic, please let them know ASAP because this is important information before your glucose screening test.
 She will be more diligent about dietary and lifestyle recommendations and monitoring from the outset of your prenatal appointments.

-Women who are from African, Pacific Islander, Asian, American Indian or Hispanic descent are more prone to gestational diabetes.
+Women of African, Pacific Islander, Asian, American Indian, or Hispanic descent are more prone to gestational diabetes.
 We aren’t 100% sure why this is the case, but some experts predict that the typical western diet, which is high in processed carbohydrates and refined sugars, may play a role.
 If you are descended from any of these ethnicities, pay careful attention to the pregnancy diet recommended by your doctor to minimize the risk of developing gestational diabetes.